All children and adults should be immunised against tetanus. See your practice nurse if you think that you are not fully immunised.

 - For young children the pre-school booster is normally part of the combined diphtheria/tetanus/acellular whooping cough (pertussis)/inactivated polio vaccine (DTaP/IPV or dTaP/IPV).

-- For children aged under 10 years the vaccine is usually part of the combined diphtheria/tetanus/acellular whooping cough (pertussis)/inactivated polio vaccine/plus Haemophilus influenzae type b (DTaP/IPV/Hib).
+- For children aged under 10 years the vaccine is usually part of the combined diphtheria/tetanus/acellular whooping cough (pertussis)/inactivated polio vaccine/plus Haemophilus influenzae type b and hepatitis B vaccine (DTaP/IPV/Hib/Hep B).
+This is called the 6-in-1 vaccine.

 - For adults and teenagers who receive tetanus immunisation, a combined tetanus, diphtheria/inactivated polio vaccine (Td/IPV) is normally used.